openebs-archive/cstor-operators/docs/tutorial/intro.md

 1. This [link](./cspc/stripe/stripe.md) explains the pool related operations for stripe configuration.
 2. This [link](./cspc/mirror/mirror.md) explains the pool related operations for mirror configuration.
 3. This [link](./cspc/tuning/tune.md) explains the tuning of cStor pools via CSPC.
+4. This [link](./cspc/allow-tagged-bds/allowed-bds.md) explains to use the BD tag feature.

 ## cStor Volumes